gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 ## Conclusion

-You have learned the basic structure of a heat template and can now start creating your own.
+You have learned the basic structure of a heat template and can now begin creating your own.
 With this knowledge, you will create your own heat template in the next step.